thewizardplusplus/go-blockchain/README.md

       - adding a block:
         - creation a block using a proofer;
         - storing the block to the storage;
+      - merging with another blockchain:
+        - selecting a fork based on a maximal total difficulty;
+        - with automatic deleting orphan blocks;
 - proofers:
   - operations:
     - block hashing;